dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Education is the most powerful weapon which you can use to change the world.**
+**Life is short, and it is up to you to make it sweet.**

-Nelson Mandela
+Sarah Louise Delany